juliogomez/devops/README.md

 Voting through a website is nice and convenient, but today's world offers a myriad of different devices and solutions to interact with: mobile phones, tables, wearables, etc. We would like to offer our users with additional ways to vote for their favorite superhero.

-[Cisco Spark](https://www.ciscospark.com) is a collaboration tool that supports *rooms* where users can interact (voice, video, IM) and share documents.
+[Cisco Spark](https://www.ciscospark.com) (soon to become Webex Meetings) is a collaboration tool that supports *rooms* where users can interact (voice, video, IM) and share documents.
 Additionally it supports *bots* that you can interact with.
 It is an ideal platform to implement a service that allows our users to vote.

 <p align="center">
 <img src="./images/myhero-spark.png">